ultraq/react-icu-message-formatter/README.md

 Configures the message formatting context for your application.

 Props:
- - **formatter**: a `MessageFormatter` instance from the ICU message formatter package
+ - **formatter**: a `MessageFormatter` instance from the `icu-message-formatter` package
  - **locale**: the locale to pass to the `formatter` and any custom formatters you have configured
- - **messages**: object whose keys are used as the `id` values for identifying which message to bring up and format
+ - **messages**: object whose keys are used as the `id` values for identifying which message to bring up and format.
+Not required if `messageResolver` is used.
+ - **messageResolver**: a message lookup function that is passed the `id` and `locale`, called whenever a message needs to be resolved for formatting.
+   Not required if `messages` is used.

 ### FormattedMessage